LoanCaecke/twitch-bottom-chat-extension/README.md

 Optional : You can chose to hide the stream infos banner by navigating through the option page of the extension.
 Options will be automatically saved for your next visit.

 ## Known Issues

 1. Sometimes you need to click twice to enable the extension
-2. Icons doesn't work as the package isn't published on Chrome Store yet

 ### About